 Your second one is: Who is your target Instagram audience?

-That is also very important, because you want to be sharing the right kind of content and the right quantity of content.
+That is also very important because you want to be sharing the right kind of content and the right quantity of material.
 All those different things are going to go into who is your target audience.